samchillcott/TDD_REST/README.md

 - Axios - Promise based HTTP client for the browser and node.js.
 An alternative to fetch API.
 - Importing & exporting modules.
 - Executive decisions - When to drop a feature/fix (potentially during a sprint) and move on.
+- DRY - I am starting to really get the hang of not repeating myself and refactored the 5 original functions into one that took arguments of method, URL, body and headers.
+I also converted headers to an object to be passed in as to not repeat that either.

 ## Challenges